 The main overview page for our Surgery Aftercare section where you’ll learn all about wound care and healing after surgery.

-Dressings provide a barrier to keep the wound moist and protected while it is healing, some can even speed healing processes.
+Dressings provide a barrier to keep the wound moist and protected.
+They can be as simple as basic gauze or seriously hi-tech.

 An overview of the science of wound healing and introduction to the basics of Pilonidal surgical wounds and how they are treated.

 This page last updated: January 5, 2019